St James's University Hospital: 2002 serial killer incident

 In 2002, serial killer nurse Colin Norris, who worked on the orthopaedics ward of the hospital, killed two of his own patients in cold blood.
 He had been transferred to St James's from Leeds General Infirmary, where it later materialised he had already murdered two patients and attempted to kill another.
-He was caught after Dr Emma Ward ordered blood tests on victim Ethel Hall, who despite only having a broken hip had inexplicably fallen into a hypoglycaemic coma, with the tests revealing that she had been secretly injected with a huge amount insulin.
+He was caught after Dr Emma Ward ordered blood tests on victim Ethel Hall, who despite only having a broken hip had inexplicably fallen into a hypoglycaemic coma, with the tests revealing that she had been secretly injected with a huge amount of insulin.
 Norris's case was sent to the Court of Appeal in 2021 and he may now be released.

 2023 attempted bombing

 On 20 January 2023, a student nurse by the name of Mohammad Farooq, aged 27, was arrested after leaving an explosive device outside the maternity ward of the hospital.
+A patient, Nathan Newby, was suspicious and, over the course of two hours, talked Farooq into surrendering to police.
 At the time of arrest, he was caught in possession of a Gediz 9mm PAK semi-automatic pistol.
 Prosecutors added that he was inspired by radical Islam, and that he carried out "hostile reconnaissance" of an RAF base on 10 and 18 January after carrying out online research and intended on carrying out a 'lone wolf' attack.
 He was charged with engaging in conduct with the intention of committing acts of terrorism between 12 July 2022 and 20 January 2023.

+In October 2025, Newby was awarded the George Medal, the UK's second highest award for civilian bravery.